Overview

 For more information please email Patrick DeLuca

-GIS DAY – Thursday, November 17, 2022 – For University Students/Staff/Faculty
+GIS DAY – Wednesday November 15, 2023 – For University Students/Staff/Faculty

 Time | Presenter | Title |

-2:45PM | Christine Homuth, Spatial Information Specialist, and Saman Gourdazi, Cartographic Resources Librarian, McMaster University Library | How can the Library support your GIS project? |
+1:15PM | Christine Homuth, Spatial Information Specialist Saman Gourdazi, Cartographic Resources Librarian Brittany Sostar, Makerspace Coordinator, McMaster University Library Meenaa Saththi, Makerspace Student Assistant |

-3:00PM | Dr. Alex Peace, Assistant Professor, School of Earth, Environment & Society | McMaster Structural Geology and Tectonics Group: Overview for GIS Day |
+2:00PM | Dr. Léa Ravensbergen, Assistant Professor, School of Earth, Environment & Society | GIS in Transport Research and Practice |

 GIS DAY – TBA – For High School Students

 Four hands-on workshops will be offered throughout the day.
 Registration is free and works on a first come, first served basis – please email delucapf@mcmaster.ca to register.
-Workshop titles are tentative as we are still determing contents.
+Workshop titles are tentative as we are still determining contents.

 The sessions will run concurrently at: